tanmaykm/ChainedVectors.jl/README.md

 - chain multiple Vectors to provide a single view (ChainedVector)
 - provide a window view into a Vector (SubVector)

 ChainedVector and SubVector do not copy the input array(s).
 They keep a reference to the array and provide index translations.
 This approach may be more efficient where avoiding allocation and copying of data result in significant savings, e.g. reading or streaming through a file.
+SubVector is similar to SubArray, but is simpler.

 Example:
 --------